 - Prior to lighting a fire, please check-in with UNBC Security Office (located at the Agora Hallway) to collect the firewood bin and water bucket.
 UNBC Security can be reached by phone at 250-960-7058.

 - Split and seasoned firewood will be provided by UNBC Facilities department.
 Do not bring your own firewood.

-- A 5-gallon water bucket will be provided by UNBC Facilities department.
+- A 5-gallon water bucket will be provided by the UNBC Facilities department.

-- Internal departments must submit an online TMA maintenance ticket to request firewood and the water bucket.
+- Internal departments must submit an online TMA maintenance ticket to request firewood and a water bucket.
 Firewood is subject to availability, and a minimum of one weeks’ notice must be provided.

 - A cost-recovery fee per bin of firewood may be applicable.

 - If required, internal departments must provide account codes to the Facilities department for a transfer of funds.

 - Conference and Event Services will invoice external organizations as per the University policy for short-term non-academic events.

 - Use of the Fire Circle is contingent upon weather conditions and fire bans or restrictions.
 The responsible designate must be aware of and adhere to current Prince George Fire Centre conditions.
 Do not light the fire if there is a fire ban or restriction in place.

 - The Fire Circle designate must be in attendance at all times for the duration of the event.